-In verses 2 through 9 we understand that the generation of the children of Israel who initially came out of Egypt were all circumcised, but that the generation of Israelites who were born in the wilderness were not.
+In verses 2 through 9 we understand that the generation of the children of Israel who initially came out of Egypt were all circumcised, but that the generation of Israelites who were born in the wilderness was not.

-Their parents, had not taught them about this necessary step.
+Their parents had not taught them about this necessary step.
 This new generation was now entering Canaan, the “promised land”.
 They were ready to see their inheritance.

 Therefore the old flesh had to be “rolled away”; the “reproach of Egypt” had to be put off or removed from them, that they might be ready for their new life.
-In the New Testament we see the meaning of circumcision, in (Col. 2:11) “the putting off of the body, the flesh”
+In the New Testament, we see the meaning of circumcision, in (Col. 2:11) “the putting off of the body, the flesh”

 Denying Our Flesh